Hardcore Justice (2021): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.

-On the March 23 episode of Impact, Impact Knockouts Champion Deonna Purrazzo defeated Jazz in a non-title match, with interference from Susan.
-The following week on Impact, while Purrazzo and Susan were having an interview, Jazz attacked Purrazzo and Susan.
+On the March 23 episode of Impact!, Impact Knockouts Champion Deonna Purrazzo defeated Jazz in a non-title match, with interference from Susan.
+The following week, while Purrazzo and Susan were having an interview, Jazz attacked them.
 Jazz would later go to Tommy Dreamer, demanding that she get her hands on Purrazzo.
 Dreamer would have the two booked for Hardcore Justice, but before that, talked about how he and Jazz used to be in Extreme Championship Wrestling (ECW) and how they used to have Ultimate Jeopardy matches in ECW.
 As a match where all participants wager something, Dreamer asked Jazz to put something at stake, while Purrazzo put her championship on the line.
 Jazz proclaimed that she is willing to put her career on the line for the title, officially making it a Title vs. Career match.

-On the March 30 episode of Impact, Dreamer held a meeting of various knockouts, announcing a weapons match for Hardcore Justice, with the winner receiving an opportunity for the Impact Knockouts Championship at Rebellion.
-Alisha Edwards, Havok, Jordynne Grace, Rosemary, Susan (who would be attacked and replace by Su Yung at the event), and Tenille Dashwood were announced as participants.
+On the March 30 episode of Impact!, Dreamer held a meeting of various knockouts, announcing a weapons match for Hardcore Justice, with the winner receiving an opportunity for the Impact Knockouts Championship at Rebellion.
+Alisha Edwards, Havok, Jordynne Grace, Rosemary, Susan, and Tenille Dashwood were announced as participants.